-Linda Enever a Careers Advisor and Recruitment Consultant says getting past a telephone interview is a skill of its very own.
-And it is not until we are seeking a job that the skills of the phone interview are called upon.
+Getting past a telephone interview is a skill of its very own.
+And it is only when we are seeking a job that the skills of the phone interview are called upon.
 Let’s try and demystify what is trying to be achieved by the person conducting the phone interview and some hints to help you succeed.

-The phone interviewer is trying to gauge your enthusiasm about the role they are advertising so it is important that you are free to talk and are able to answer their questions openly and freely.
+Phone interviews are a way for employers to initially screen candidates for a position.
+The phone interviewer is trying to gauge your enthusiasm about the role they are advertising, so it is important that you are free to talk and are able to answer their questions openly and freely.
 If you find yourself in a situation where you are unable to talk let the interviewer know; they would rather delay the interview and get the best information from you, rather than muffled answers and responses that may come across as disinterest in the role.

 Key items and Skills for a successful Telephone Interview: